mehtaAnsh/VirtualLabs-React/README.md

 This web app is developed for students so that they can simulate their experiments online, giving them freedom to experiment with their curriculum.

+The app version can be seen on: https://github.com/rushankshah/Virtual-Lab

 > This was made by Ansh Mehta and Soham Dave.

 ![](/ss/homepage.jpg)